NYPL/refile-request-service/README.md

 `.env` is used *locally* for two purposes:

 1. By `node-lambda` for deploying to and configuring Lambda in *all* environments.
    * You should use this file to configure the common settings for the Lambda (e.g. timeout, role, etc.) and include AWS credentials to deploy the Lambda.
 2. To set local environment variables so the Lambda can be run and tested in a local environment.
    These parameters are ultimately set by the [var environment files](#var_environment) when the Lambda is deployed.

+Use `npm run build-node-lambda-env` command to generate the proper `./.env`

 ### package.json

 Configures `npm run` deployment commands for each environment and sets the proper AWS Lambda VPC and security group.

 ~~~~
 "scripts": {
   "deploy-qa": "node-lambda deploy -e qa -f config/deploy_qa.env -S config/event_sources_qa.json -b subnet-<id> -g sg-<id> -p <profile>",